paulzfm/MandelbrotSet/README.md

 ## Results

 For more accuracy, we only measure the time of computation and save data into buffer.
 Finally, we flush them all together.
-Note that we create 20 threads for static and dynamic version.
+Note that we create 20 threads for all muitl-thread versions.

 Here is the result executing on our server: